 Bagore Ki Haveli is a palace located at Gangaur Ghat on the right bank of Pichola Lake.
 Mewar Prime Minister Amar Chand Badwa designed it in the 18th century.
 The property went over to the Government of Rajasthan upon India’s independence in 1947.
 Due to neglect, the palace’s condition deteriorated, and in 1986, the Western Zone Cultural Center restored it.
 Visitors and residents alike are familiar with the Darohar Dance Show and the Mewar-era museum at Bagore Ki Haveli.

-Bagore Ki Haveli Museum entrance
+Bagore Ki Haveli Architecture and Museum

 The Bagore Ki Haveli boasts over 100 rooms, each adorned with exhibits comprising mirrors and glasswork.
 The structure encompasses multiple archways, large halls, jharokas(balconies), cupolas, water fountains, terraces, and other features.
 The inner segments of the Haveli provide glimpses into the private quarters of the queens and royal women, featuring opulent bathrooms, recreation rooms, cosmetics rooms, bedrooms, worship rooms, guest rooms, and other facilities.